-Figure 19.
-LTC1871-7 Boost Converter Layout Diagram
+Figure 15.
+LTC1871 Boost Converter Layout Diagram

-9. For applications with multiple switching power converters connected to the same input supply, make sure that the input filter capacitor for the LTC1871-7 is not shared with other converters.
-AC input current from another converter could cause substantial input voltage ripple, and this could interfere with the operation of the LTC1871-7.
-A few inches of PC trace or wire (L $\approx$ 100nH) between the C ${\rm IN}$ of the LTC1871-7 and the actual source $V{\rm IN}$ should be sufficient to prevent current sharing problems.
+that the input filter capacitor for the LTC1871 is not shared with other converters.
+AC input current from another converter could cause substantial input voltage ripple, and this could interfere with the operation of the LTC1871.
+A few inches of PC trace or wire (L \approx 100nH) between the C{IN} of the LTC1871 and the actual source V{IN} should be sufficient to prevent current sharing problems.